 Subsequently, another advantage of biogas is that biogas generation may improve water quality.
 Moreover, anaerobic digestion deactivates pathogens and parasites; thus, it’s also quite effective in reducing the incidence of waterborne diseases.
 Similarly, waste collection and management significantly improve in areas with biogas plants.
 This in turn, leads to improvements in the environment, sanitation, and hygiene.

 The by-product of the biogas generation process is enriched organic digestate, which is a perfect supplement to, or substitute for, chemical fertilizers.
 The fertilizer discharge from the digester can accelerate plant growth and resilience to diseases, whereas commercial fertilizers contain chemicals that have toxic effects and can cause food poisoning, among other things.

 4. It’s A Simple and Low-Cost Technology That Encourages A Circular Economy

 The technology used to produce biogas is quite cheap.
-It is easy to set up and needs little investment when on a small scale.
+It is easy to set up and needs little investment when used on a small scale.
 Small biodigesters can be used right at home, utilizing kitchen waste and animal manure.
-A household system pays for itself after a while, and the materials used for generation are absolutely free.
-The gas manifested can be used directly for cooking and generation of electricity.
+A household system pays for itself after a while and the materials used for generation are absolutely free.
+The gas produced can be used directly for cooking and generation of electricity.
 This is what allows the cost of biogas production to be relatively low.